SirNirmal/MultiAgent-BrainEngine-SillyTavern/README.md

 While sending the reply back to SillyTavern, the server runs quick background tasks to update the character's conversational fatigue and save their active schedules.
 It also uses thread-safe locking to ensure multiple characters in a group chat never corrupt your local memory file.

 ## Known issues
-If the API call is rejected for unsafe content by your chosen provider, the Agents will output  placeholders.
+*   If the API call is rejected for unsafe content by your chosen provider, the Agents will output  placeholders.
 With less moderated models,  this usually affect only  1 or 2 agents, dialogue is usually always generated.
 Still, this will  negatively affect the quality of the chat.
 More censored models may block more agents and dialogue.

+*   Providers with very low rate limits may not work with this script, always check the log you can see in server terminal if you face issues.
+If you experience rate limits, find another provider with higher rate limits that can accomodate the several calls required to run the multi-agent system.

-The script has been tested using SillyTavern default preset and extensions.
+*   The script has been tested using SillyTavern default preset and extensions.
 Interactions with custom presets and extensions that affect thought and memory processing are unknown.